How Do I Become a Florida Claims Adjuster?

 Frequently Asked Questions

-How Much Does the Florida Insurance Adjuster License Exam Cost?
+How Much Does the Florida Claims Adjuster License Exam Cost?

 The Florida insurance adjuster license exam costs $44 per attempt.